hanbalahmed/custom-framework/README.md

  <link rel="stylesheet" href="https://codewithhanbal-framework.netlify.app/global.css" />
 ```

-### If You Want To Edit It send it to me and i might just add it
+### If You Want To Edit It send it to me and i might just update it